 Saugeen Conservation has over 20 automated gauges across the watershed that monitor water conditions and levels.

-Graphical presentation of real time levels at Port Elgin (station#02FC001) and Walkerton (station #02FC002) can be found at the following website administered by Environment Canada.
+Graphical presentation of real time levels at Port Elgin (station#02FC001) and Walkerton (station #02FC002) can be found by visiting the Environment Canada website.

 Please respect the Saugeen River Canoe Route.

 Take only photographs and leave only footprints, or in this case, paddle strokes!There are no reports posted at this time.
 Please check back later.